Terror Unleashed

 There is no legislation establishing the 610 Office—named after its June 10, 1999 date of creation—nor are there laws delineating its powers.
 Instead, it was established by Jiang and announced in his speech to elite cadres over a month before Falun Gong was officially banned.
 Jiang’s orders for the new bureau?
 “Immediately organize forces,” “form battle strategies,” and “get fully prepared for the work of disintegrating [Falun Gong].”

-Copies of Jiang’s speech about the 610 Office were immediately circulated to every level of China’s bureaucracy, telling cadres they “must cooperate” closely with the 610 and its affiliates.
+Copies of Jiang’s speech about the 610 Office were immediately circulated to every level of China’s bureaucracy, telling cadres that they “must cooperate” closely with the 610 and its affiliates.
 Aided by the fact that all Chinese judges were Communist Party members, Jiang essentially placed the agency above the law.

 The 610 Office had virtually unlimited powers.
-China’s vast security apparatus, including the police force and intelligence officers, were to serve at the beck and call of the 610 Office.
-From large corporate offices down to the smallest of neighborhood organizations, 610 staff were empowered to dictate orders in any effort aimed at detaining Falun Gong practitioners.
+China’s vast security apparatus, including the police force and intelligence officers, was to serve at the beck and call of the 610 Office.
+From large corporate offices to the smallest of neighborhood organizations, 610 staff were empowered to dictate orders in any effort aimed at detaining Falun Gong practitioners.

 Police Raids, Ransacking Homes, Kidnapping and Imprisonment

-Trucks drove down the streets with mounted loud-speakers through which denunciations of Falun Gong pierced the air.
+Trucks drove down the streets with mounted loud-speakers, through which denunciations of Falun Gong pierced the air.

 A Hong Kong newspaper reported that 50,000 individuals were detained in the first week of the crackdown.
 In fact, during the first few weeks, Falun Gong practitioners were rounded up and held in stadiums because the sheer number of detainees could not fit in China’s vast array of detention centers and prisons.